emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-1-make-the-gradebook-configurable.md

 ## Declare Dependencies for the API Module

-You will need to open the build.gradle of your gradebook-api module to add the "biz.aQuote.bnd.annotation" and "com.liferay.portal.configuration.metatype.api" dependencies.
+You will need to open the _build.gradle_ of your _gradebook-api_ module to add the `biz.aQuote.bnd.annotation` and <code>com.liferay.portal.configuration.metatype.api</code> dependencies.

 ## Create the Configuration Interface in the API Module